how we started

 SUPPORT OUR EFFORTS TO REDUCE RECIDIVISM

-Monte Pollard is the Executive Director at Changing Perceptions, where he provides oversight and leadership of the organization’s staff and programs.
-He joined Changing Perceptions in 2020 as a director of reentry services to successfully manage the day-to-day operations and serve as the first point of contact for the organization.
-Before Changing Perceptions, he was the program manager at Collaborative Solutions for Communities.
-He was highly recognized for serving as an outreach specialist at the Mayor’s Office on Returning Citizen Affairs.
-Throughout his career, Monte has dedicated his energy and time to delivering high-quality programs and leveraging data to drive continuous learning and program improvement.
-He has championed providing operational and strategic leadership and managing financial strategies and is well-versed in developing and implementing solid partnerships to boost engagement and positively affect the community.
-The media covered Monte’s journey from prison to society, including The Washington Post, The University of the District of Columbia’s Legacy Magazine, and the Georgetown University Prison and Justice Initiative documentary.
-Monte earned a culinary degree at Auguste Escoffier School of Culinary Arts, where he plans to open a catering business.
-In addition, Monte received a certificate in business and entrepreneurship, including a certificate in nonprofit management from Georgetown University, to help assist with his entrepreneurship endeavors and day-to-day operations as a senior leader.
+Monte Pollard serves as the Executive Director at Changing Perceptions, where he provides responsibility for the organization’s staff and programs.
+His tenure at Changing Perceptions began in 2020, initially as the director of reentry services, overseeing day-to-day operations and serving as the primary point of contact for the organization.
+Prior to his current role, he held the position of program manager for violence intervention and prevention at Collaborative Solutions for Communities.
+Monte was widely recognized for his work as a community outreach specialist at the Mayor’s Office on Returning Citizen Affairs.
+Throughout his career, Monte has dedicated his efforts to delivering exceptional programs, utilizing data to promote continuous learning and program improvement.
+He has consistently provided operational and strategic leadership, implementing financial strategies, and forming strong partnerships to boost community engagement.
+Monte’s journey from prison to society has been widely covered by the media, including The Washington Post, The University of the District of Columbia’s Legacy Magazine, and the Georgetown University Prisons and Justice Initiative.
+Monte earned a culinary degree from the Auguste Escoffier School of Culinary Arts and planned to establish a catering business to provide second-chance hiring opportunities for formerly incarcerated individuals.
+He has also obtained a certificate in business and entrepreneurship and a certificate in nonprofit management from Georgetown University.
+Monte continues his education at Southern New Hampshire University to obtain his bachelor’s in business administration, centering on nonprofit management, supporting his entrepreneurial endeavors and day-to-day operations as a senior leader.

 DIRECTOR OF RE-ENTRY SERVICES